KraitOPP/BigCode-NeuroVision_Extension/README.md

 ## AI Models & Configuration

-NeuroVision supports three AI providers in a priority chain: **Gemini 3.1 Pro → Groq → Ollama**.
+NeuroVision supports four AI providers in a priority chain: **Gemini 3.1 Pro → Groq (Kimi K2) → Chrome Prompt API → Ollama**.
 You only need one configured, but the chain ensures graceful degradation if a provider is unavailable.

 ---